 Complete the following exercises in Excel, Numbers, or similar software.
 Save your work often.
 You answers should be entered in the Regression Assignment under the TESTS tab of MyMathLab.
-Your work can be submitted any time before the due date.
+Your work can be submitted any time before January 18, 2013.